Images

 Methods

-Once an image is create you can use the following methods to manipulate it:
+Once an image is created you can use the following methods to manipulate it:

 MethodPurpose